16 May - 5 August 2022

 1. Skill Building

 The first five weeks of the course focus on hand skills and power tool use.
 This includes sharpening, timber preparation and joint making.
 During this time you will make a toolbox using hand and power tools.
 Daily lessons are held on the theory of construction, timber technology, techniques such as steam bending, veneering and much more.
 Hand-outs are given to support learning and The Woodworkers Manual, Jackson and Day, is included in the fee as a study aid.

 2. Level 3 Diploma

-In weeks 6-9, students will make a small coffee table and a small Cherry and Maple cabinet with doors and a drawer.
+In weeks 6-9, students will make a Chestnut side table and a small Ash cabinet with a lockable door.
 Those taking the optional L3 qualification will be assessed on these pieces.
 This qualification is unique to the BBA and accredited by PIABC It includes 4 exams and 3 technical drawing assignments and is broadly equivalent to City and Guilds level 3 or an A level.

 3. Personal Project Piece